Project Analyzer FAQ

 A: When you have already done 2 installations and need to move to another machine, please contact us for the instructions.

-Q: Can I activate the full version off-line?
+Q: Can I activate the full version on an off-line PC?

 Q: Which run-time files does it install?
 What Windows versions does it run on?